MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 Make sure that you have:

 - **Access to the destination**: You must either be a global admin or OneDrive/SharePoint admin to the Microsoft 365 tenant where you want to migrate your content.
+The user account will be set as the owner of migrated flow, and there also needs to have 'Environment Maker' role.
+[Learn more about Environment Maker role](/power-platform/admin/database-security).
-- **Access to the source**: Have SharePoint Server account credentials that have read access to any workflow you plan to migrate.
+- **Access to the source**: Your SharePoint Server account credentials must have read access to any workflow you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.